Ethics and Morality

-This appears to question whether a capitialist society can ever adhere to Biblical ethics!
+This appears to question whether a capitalist society can ever adhere to Biblical ethics!

 Abortion is a contentious issue and is defended strongly by humanistic law.
-For example, an EU advisory panel says:
+For example, an EU advisory panel said:

 But are we aborting an embryo or foetus, or are we aborting a person?
 The Bible says that we are people known by God before our birth.
 God said to Jeremiah the prophet